streamlet-dev/tributary/README.md

 Tributary offers several kinds of streams:

 ## Reactive
-These are synchronous, reactive data streams, built using python generators.
+These are synchronous, reactive data streams, built using asynchronous python generators.
 They are designed to mimic complex event processors in terms of event ordering.

-## Asynchronous
-These are synchronous, reactive data streams, built using asynchronous python generators.
-They are a variant of the reactive streams, but should offer performance improvements over the non-asynchronous variants.

 ## Functional
 These are functional streams, built by currying python functions (callbacks).